 "We are against such backward, discriminatory attitudes and MEWSo continues to make space for LBTQ+ women to feel safe, empowered and able to speak out.
 We connect them with neighbourhood and LBTQ+ organisations that can help and give them the strength to live the lives they want.

 "Our campaign intends to step this up.
-We want to gather support from other like-minded charities, community and national organisations, connect with Government departments, schools and community groups and build on the expertise of others.
+We want to gather support from other like-minded charities, community & national organisations, connect with Government departments, schools and community groups and build on the expertise of others.

 "In the short term we want to provide urgent services for the most vulnerable women and girls who might be in serious danger in our communities.
-We already have a LBTQ+ workshop where women can share their stories and be creative, and we plan to organise seminars, speak out at conferences and to influential community leaders to push for a change in these inhumane attitudes.
+We already have a LBTQ+ workshop where women can share their stories and be creative, and we plan to organise seminars, speak out at conferences and talk to influential community leaders to push for a change in these inhumane attitudes.

 "Middle Eastern and North African communities are better than this.
 More than ever we need to practise our humanity."

 * Brian Whitaker, The Guardian, 21 Jun 2016

 ** The Economist, Open Society: How homosexuality became a crime in the Middle East, 6 June, 2018